Our Marine Conservation project in South Africa monitors the fauna and flora of Sodwana Bay.

 The project also works with the local community to teach them about the importance of protecting these marine ecosystems.

-“Volunteers enable us to collect photographic data of our target species – allowing us to contribute to database which track protected species and migration.
+“Volunteers enable us to collect photographic data of our target species – allowing us to contribute to databases which track protected species and migration.
 The aim of this is to protect endangered species of flora and fauna in the iSamangaliso park”

 Emilia – Volunteer Coordinator